BenKats/spillit-monolith/README.md

 ### Technologies Used

 * [Spring] - Used for creating our backend API
-* [PostgreSQL] - Used for storing and retrieving data from our relational database
+* PostgreSQ - Used for storing and retrieving data from our relational database
-* [HTML/CSS/Javascript] - Used to build the front-end of our application
+* HTML/CSS/Javascript - Used to build the front-end of our application

 [Ramel Haines]: https://github.com/EngineerMel
 [Benjamin Kats]: https://github.com/BenKats